NCQA’s New Module of Population Health Management

 Identifying your patients with gaps in care and managing their health helps patients obtain the needed care for preventive services as well as monitoring their chronic conditions.

-Closing care gaps for patients in a practice allows the care team to better manage their populations, decrease admissions to hospitals, manage aspects of their chronic conditions and reduce visits to the Emergency Room.
+Closing care gaps for patients in a practice allows the care team to better manage their populations, decrease admissions to hospitals, manage aspects of their chronic conditions and reduce visits to the Emergency Room and Re-admissions to the Hospital.
 In addition, coordinating care for patients among Primary Care Physicians (PCP), specialists and all transitions of care helps with closing the gaps in care.
 Better management also provides for decreases in the cost of patient care.
-When looking at care gaps, be sure to include care for medical, behavioral health and medication management as well as social-economic issues which all impacts on patient’s outcomes.
+When looking at care gaps, be sure to include care for medical, behavioral health and medication management as well as social-economic issues which all impacts on the patient’s outcomes.

 The members within a health plan now require looking at all types of populations, not just those who are sick.
 Organizations will now support all members in the services they need for a healthy lifestyle.
 PHM takes in both healthy members and those in care management.
 Organizations, during their preparation for an NCQA survey, will develop a PHM Strategy, identify their population, connect them to appropriate services and educate members on healthier lifestyles.
 NCQA will expect organizations to design their PHM programs around four basic areas: 1) programs in keeping members healthy; 2) programs to manage members with emerging risks; 3) programs for patient safety or outcomes across settings and 4) programs to manage multiple chronic illnesses of members.
 Examples of such programs within organizations may be cervical /mammography screening, flu immunization, diabetic individuals with an A1C greater than 9, program for members with prescription alerts and reducing admissions for members with asthma and diabetics.